Cold Boiling Lake to Bumpass Hell Hike in Lassen Volcanic National Park: Wildflowers, Butterflies, and Hydrothermal Wonders

 The view from the mountain ridge towards Crumbaugh Lake reveals a lot of fire damage, yet also many beautiful wildflowers at this time of year.

-• As of August 2024, the Dixie Fire is the largest single (i.e., non-complex) wildfire in California's history.
+• As of January 2026, the Dixie Fire is the largest single (non-complex) wildfire in California’s history.

-• The fire burned almost a million acres (963,309) in total across five counties: Butte, Plumas, Shasta, Lassen, and Tehama.
+• The fire burned a total of 963,309 acres across five counties: Butte, Plumas, Shasta, Lassen, and Tehama.

-• Approximately 73,240 acres within the park boundaries burned, which means that about 70% of the park was affected.
+• Approximately 73,240 acres burned within park boundaries, affecting about 70% of Lassen Volcanic National Park.

-• The fire entered the park from the southeast corner near the Juniper Lake area, impacting some areas more than others.
-Some popular areas like around Manzanita Lake were spared.
+• The fire entered the park from the southeast near the Juniper Lake area, impacting some regions more severely than others.

 It certainly left a bitter taste to see all these burned trees and to ponder how long it would take for the forest to recover in an environment that would only become harsher over time.
 For the moment, however, the ash-gray trees were sometimes forced into the background, like a constantly playing melancholic tune overshadowed by the loud and cheerful music from a ghetto blaster.
 Small streams of water flowed in some places on the hillsides, and the immense variety of flowers covering the lush meadows was simply awe-inspiring.

-While I had to restrain myself from photographing hundreds or thousands of flowers, there were other creatures likely even more inspired by their beauty—or rather their tastiness—than I was.
+While I had to restrain myself from photographing hundreds or thousands of flowers, there were other creatures likely even more inspired by their sweet beauty than I was.

 Hundreds of orange-glowing butterflies swarmed the meadows.
 We had already seen them around Lake Helen, where they covered large areas of the beach along the lakeshore.
 And here they were again, flying from flower to flower on the mountain ridges.
 Sometimes they would sit on the flowers with their wings closed, making them look like a dried, brown leaf.
 While the upper side of their wings signaled their presence from a distance with their brilliant color, the underside of the wings had the opposite effect, blending perfectly with the brown shades of the forest and allowing them to remain incognito for a while.